Menu HOME HOME ABOUT SERVICES FAQ/RESOURCES CONTACT

 Gramma Zena's Green Beans

 Gramma Zena is my son's paternal grandmother and today is her birthday.
-She is Sicilian, Italian, loves to cook, and, as you would expext, cooks exquisite meals.
+She is Sicilian, Italian, loves to cook, and, as you would expect, cooks exquisite meals.
 I have great memories of the wonderful times I spent with her working in the kitchen creating delicious meals for her husband Ed, her daughter, six sons, all their spouses, oodles of grandchildren, her mother, father and sister.
 Whew!!

 Here is a simple and delicious recipe from Gramma Zena:

-• 1 Valdalia Onion
+• 1 Vidalia Onion

 • Olive oil